<

 2,760 ftGain

-The Alum Cave Trail is one of the most spectacular maintained trails in the eastern USA — passing old-growth forest, dramatic bluff formations, and ridge views before the summit.
+One of the most spectacular maintained trails in the eastern USA — passing old-growth forest, dramatic bluff formations, and ridge views before the summit.
 LeConte Lodge at the top makes an overnight stay possible (book 12+ months ahead).
-A genuine mountain day hike fully within beginner Class 1 terrain throughout.

 LeConte Lodge overnight — book far in advance

-GSMNP is the most visited national park in the USA — summer weekends are extremely crowded.
-A parking reservation is required at key trailheads May–October (recreation.gov).
-Arrive before 8am to avoid shuttle requirements.
+Great Smokies planning notes: GSMNP is the most visited national park in the USA — summer weekends are extremely crowded.
+A parking reservation is required at key trailheads May-October (recreation.gov).
+Arrive before 8 AM to avoid shuttle requirements.
 High humidity makes these hikes feel harder than elevation suggests — carry 500ml extra water.

 Park 04 · Wyoming